Emile31500/OCR_6/public/bootstrap/site/content/docs/5.0/customize/components.md

 <div class="bd-example">
   <div class="bd-callout my-0">
-    <strong>This is a callout.</strong> We built it custom for our docs so our messages to you stand out.
+    <strong>This is a callout.</strong> We built it custom for our docs so our Message to you stand out.
 It has three variants via modifier classes.
   </div>
 </div>